 IS ONE OF YOUR RELATIVES MISSING AS A RESULT OF THE CONFLICT?

-If one of your relatives went missing during the conflict and his/her name is not on this list or if you are expecting a response from the authorities, please contact the ICRC office or the district branch of the Nepal Red Cross Society to report his/her disappearance.
+If one of your relatives went missing during the conflict and his/her name is not on this list or if you are expecting a response from the authorities, please contact your nearest district branch of the Nepal Red Cross Society to report his/her disappearance.

 CAN YOU PROVIDE INFORMATION ABOUT ANYONE ON THIS LIST?